 - La Plancha – a vibrant spanish bar on the beach.
 Super comfortable layout with big colourful umbrellas and bean bags lined up down the beach.
 An amazing place to watch the sunset and have a cocktail or 5

 - Rock Bar, Ayana Resort – If your up for it, travel from Seminyak to Ayana Resort.
 Probably one of the hottest instagram spots in Bali.
 Located 15km from Seminyak, this drive can take over an hour in the Bali traffic but its worth it.
 The most amazing place to watch the Bali sunset!
 And it has an amazing pool to get the perfect shot.
 It has been heralded as one of the world’s best bars – See more at: http://balibible.guide/details/rock-bar-ayana-resort#sthash.5LIe7DWu.dpuf

-The beauty of Seminyak is that I can sit here and tell you the best places to go but theres honestly so much to see, you’ll find gems that become your favs.
+The beauty of Seminyak is that I could sit here and tell you the best places to go but theres honestly so much to see, you’ll find gems that become your favs.
 Theres so much I didn’t see, that hopefully you will get to, so enjoy every part of this beautiful spot in Bali.
 Its amazing.